ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 ## States and their meanings:

-In the adapter namespace (e.g. alexa2.0) some channels are created
+In the adapter namespace (e.g., alexa2.0) some channels are created

 ### alexa2.0